What is Condensation?Condensation is the liquification of invisible water vapours present in the air in…

-At out last conservation workshop in Venice, we had the chance to visit one of saltiest building in the world - The Old Salt Storage of Venice.
+At our last conservation workshop in Venice, we had the chance to visit one of saltiest buildings in the world - The Old Salt Storage of Venice.
 But before I dive into the challenges that building meant in terms of lime plastering let's recap quickly what problems salts can pose to a building in general.

 Salts and Lime Plastering

 Very few people realize that the amount of salts in the building fabric plays a significant role in how long a lime plaster will stay nice and presentable.
-The areas where a plaster tends to blow most often are the ones where the building fabric is salty.
+The areas where a plaster tends to blow are the ones where the building fabric is the saltiest.

 In a typical British listed building only certain parts of the building tend to accumulate salts.
 These are: